dracula/discourse/README.md

 <img src="./discourse-dracula.png" width=500/>

 ## Install
-All instructions can be found at ...
+All instructions can be found [here](https://meta.discourse.org/t/dracula-a-dark-theme-for-discourse/146350)

+_If you'd like to use your own logo, replace the white discourse logos in the `/assets` folder with your own._

 ## Team